T.I.M.E. Keio University (Double Degree) - Japan

-After preliminary selection, the Faculty of Mechanical Engineering Study Counselling Office forwards your materials to Professor Klocke.
+After preliminary selection, the Faculty of Mechanical Engineering Study Counselling Office forwards your materials to Professor Bergs.
 He is makes the final nomination decision.
 You will receive notification of the decision in the mail around October or November.

 Your stay abroad will be begin in September of the following year.
 The Faculty of Mechanical Engineering Study Counselling Office will support you with further preparation if you are nominated.